GauravGhandat-23/AI-Powered-Nmap-Intelligence-Scanner/README.md

 ## 📜 Licence

-MIT Licence — see `LICENSE` for details.
+GNU General Public License v3.0 — see `LICENSE` for details.

 ---